-Give a Wild Horse or Wild Burro a Forever Home...
+Give a Rescued Wild Horse or Wild Burro a Forever Home...

-Due to limited resources and the constant need for displaced horses and burros to find sanctuary, we may occasionally place horses from the sanctuary and most often work with other individuals, groups, state, and federal agencies to find homes for wild horses and burros in need remotely.
+Due to limited resources and the constant need for displaced wild or special needs horses and burros to find sanctuary, we may occasionally have horses or burros available for adoption, specifically those who will benefit from having more attention in a private home.
+Over the past 24 years, RTF has successfully collaborated with individuals, other organizations, state & federal agencies to find homes for wild horses and burros in need.

 Please review our Terms and Conditions.
 If they are acceptable to you, fill out an Application and send it to us, along with the signed Terms and Conditions.
 Email applications to email@example.com or mail to Return to Freedom, P.O.
 Box 926, Lompoc, CA 93438.